Attention to load will improve power pack performance

 From time to time this situation may be unavoidable as there may only be limited numbers of refrigerated containers in your yard – as might be the case between shipments.
 Other times, it is a practice done intentionally under the misconception that this is helpful by preventing the generator from having to work too hard.

 Professionally built Power Packs are designed to precise specifications based upon the amount of load (or electricity) they are demanded to produce.
 Anything short of that and the generator is not operating to its fullest potential.
 They will use more fuel, burn oil, and wet stack (produce black smoke) – issues that in time will lead to a shorter equipment life expectancy and sudden failure.

-If you are experiencing black exhaust smoke issues, a rather common occurrence, it is likely due to the lack of load on the power pack.
+If you are experiencing black exhaust smoke issues, a rather common occurrence called wet-stacking, it is likely due to the lack of load on the power pack.

 To correct this situation, avoid running them on less than optimal load for long periods of time.
-We understand that this may not always be practical given the amount of reefers available at any given time.
+We understand that this may not always be practical given the amount of reefers available.
 However, diesel powered generators perform best when they are fully loaded up with reefer plugs.
 So be sure to periodically manage them to full capacity, or at least consistently maintain them at an optimal load per generator.

 What is optimal load?

 The number of actual reefers needed to obtain optimal load will vary from one size power pack to another.
 As a general rule of thumb, it is recommended to maintain a minimum of 70% capacity to reach the point at which the generator is working efficiently enough to burn cleanly and avoid maintenance concerns like wet-stacking (Black Exhaust Smoke).

 As an example, optimal load on a 40 plug power pack, should be around 28 reefers.
 This is provided, of course, that the 40 plug power pack is built to proper specification.

 * Care should be taken for hot boxes being brought down to temp to not overload the unit.
 Always follow manufacturers recommended operating instructions.